Lady Chatterley’s Lover: found innocent

 Hoggart begins his introduction with the assertion ‘Lady Chatterley’s Lover is not a dirty book’.
 This might have disappointed the long queues waiting to buy it after the trial.
 For of course what they were queuing to read was what Penguin had gone to press to sell, a linguistically unfettered account of a sexual relationship.
 The punters wanted to read how a writer might describe what was an essential but inherently private part of most people’s lives, and up to this point, such a description would characteristically have been thought of descriptively as dirty (as in dirty postcards).
 The great achievement of the Chatterley verdict – that the novel was innocent of obscenity – and Penguin’s great achievement in backing Lawrence’s novel, was that vast numbers of people who might otherwise never have read a Lawrence novel, or indeed any novel, read this one.
 And thus their views of the whole concept of writing about sex, and maybe their views of sex itself – not to mention class – might have changed.
 They might even have started to read other fiction.

-For myself at that time, my experience of sex was in inverse proportion to my experience of literature.
-This case revolved round not the act of sex itself, but the description of that act in language.
+At that time, my experience of sex was in inverse proportion to my experience of literature.
+This case revolved around not the act of sex itself, but the description of that act in language.
 Somehow the description was more dangerous than the act.
 I suppose in my own case that was true – not knowing the thing itself, I relied on the description of the thing.
 I knew D. H. Lawrence was a great author alright.
 So what he said about sex must be right!
 Hmmm.
 More about that in my next.